Bobcoin Reaches Self Reported Market Cap of $13.56 Million (BOBC)

-Bobcoin (BOBC) traded 12.7% higher against the US dollar during the 24 hour period ending at 20:00 PM E.T. on June 27th.
-Bobcoin has a market cap of $13.56 million and approximately $1.86 million worth of Bobcoin was traded on exchanges in the last 24 hours.
-One Bobcoin token can currently be purchased for approximately $1.03 or 0.00003380 BTC on major exchanges.
-In the last seven days, Bobcoin has traded up 34% against the US dollar.
+Bobcoin (BOBC) traded 1.2% higher against the US dollar during the 24 hour period ending at 17:00 PM Eastern on June 29th.
+Over the last seven days, Bobcoin has traded up 11.9% against the US dollar.
+Bobcoin has a market capitalization of $13.56 million and $903,773.27 worth of Bobcoin was traded on exchanges in the last day.
+One Bobcoin token can currently be purchased for about $1.02 or 0.00003366 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.